moulahguine/ecobazar/README.md

-it will be end up tomorrow inshaAllah
+it will be end up 27/06/25 inshaAllah